 In addition, non-cyclic breast pain can be totally unrelated to your breasts.
 A fatty acid imbalance in your cells system-wide can cause breast pain.
 And certain medications can cause pain as well, including some hormone-based drugs (birth control pills, infertility treatment, hormone replacement therapy); and certain antidepressants: Prozac, and Zoloft, most commonly.

 So, you're experiencing breast pain: what do you do?

-Determine whether it’s related to your period.
-If pain comes and goes in a regular monthly pattern, and can be felt in either breast or both at once, it’s cyclical.
+Determine whether it's related to your period.
+If pain comes and goes in a regular monthly pattern, and can be felt in either breast or both at once, it's cyclical.
 Check with your doctor to see if (s)he has any suggestions for lifestyle changes (diet, exercise); or treatment options (cold compresses, drugs).
-Also, take a look at our PMS Survival Guide; pain and soreness is commonly associated with premenstrual syndrome (PMS).
+Pain and soreness is commonly associated with premenstrual syndrome (PMS).

 If the pain isn't cyclical, track it and see if it's becoming more frequent, more intense, or if it's gradually fading.
 If it's going away, you'll probably just want to wait it out.
 If it's getting worse, it's time to act.

 If the pain is fairly constant (i.e., you experience it every day); and if it continues more than a couple of weeks, go see a doctor.
 If the pain is accompanied by swelling, heat, itchiness, redness, soreness, or other signs that make it seem as if your breast is infected, see a doctor ASAP.

 But bottom line don't panic.
 About 95% of the time, breast pain, though it can be a real challenge, has nothing to do with breast cancer.